unixsurfer/haproxystats/README.rst

 * **retries** Defaults to **2**

 Number of times to retry a connection after a failure.
-Used by haproxystats-pull and haproxystats-process when they open a connection to a UNIX socket and Graphite respectively.
+Used by haproxystats-pull and haproxystats-process when they open a connection to a UNIX/TCP socket and Graphite respectively.

 * **timeout** Defaults to **1** (seconds)

 Time to wait for establishing a connection.
-Used by haproxystats-pull and haproxystats-process when they open a connection to a UNIX socket and Graphite respectively.
+Used by haproxystats-pull and haproxystats-process when they open a connection to a UNIX/TCP socket and Graphite respectively.

 * **interval** Defaults to **2**

 Time to wait before trying to open a connection.
-Used by haproxystats-pull and haproxystats-process when they retry a connection to a UNIX socket and Graphite respectively.
+Used by haproxystats-pull and haproxystats-process when they retry a connection to a UNIX/TCP socket and Graphite respectively.

 paths section